m-wysocki/dinner.app/README.md

 # d!nner.

-### An application that generates a shopping list based on selected culinary recipes.
+### d!nner. is the application that generates a shopping list based on selected culinary recipes.

 https://dinner-react-app.netlify.app/ pass: mo